GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/cost-optimization/gcsfuse/README.md

 echo $POD_STARTUP_TIME_WITH_TUNING
 ```

-The pod startup time without fine-tuning will be around 20 minutes and with
+The pod startup time is approximately 20 minutes, but with tuning it can be
-fine-tuning, it will be around 3 mins.
-GCSFuse can facilitate faster download of
+reduced to around 3 minutes.
+GCSFuse can further decrease startup time by
-the model weights and reduces the time to startup inference server.
-You will see
+enabling faster downloads of model weights, which is especially beneficial for
-good improvements with large models which have weights over several GBs.
+large models with weights exceeding several GBs.